Benchmark

 Conclusion

-What is the easiest way to connect GitHub to a chatbot?
+What is the easiest no-code way to connect GitHub docs to a chatbot?

-How do I keep my GitHub-powered chatbot in sync with new commits?
+How do I keep a GitHub-powered chatbot updated after new commits without reindexing everything?

 3x productivity.